KasarLabs/ask-starknet/WISHLIST.md

-# Snaknet MCP Servers Wishlist
+# Ask Starknet MCP Servers Wishlist

-Below is a list of MCP servers and features we would like to see added to the Snaknet collection.
+Below is a list of MCP servers and features we would like to see added to the Ask Starknet collection.
 We welcome pull requests (PRs) to implement these features.

 ## DeFi Protocol MCP Servers